 Trip Interruption – $6,000

 Medical Evacuation – $1,000,000

 Medical Protection – $100,000

 Reserve your spot with a non-refundable deposit of €1,650.
 The full balance not due until 90 days prior to our trip.
 Please note that while the deposit is non-refundable, it is transferable.
-Book early (five months prior to departure) and save €195!
+Book early (seven months prior to departure) and save €195!

 *See this currency converter for price in USD.

 *Price is per person, double occupancy and includes all meals, wine with lunch and dinner, workshops, accommodations, tours and ground transportation.
 Contact me for single (or triple) occupancy rates.

 *Does not include flights, travel/health insurance, in-between meal snacks/food, cost to soak in the thermal baths (optional) or incidentals.

 "Tracie's course was inspiring, easy to understand and left me with simple, basic changes that I could make to improve my health by making better food choices.
 She covers the science, recipes and practical tips.....and I could tell that she really cared about me and making sure that I got what I wanted to out of the program.
 I can't say enough to recommend her.
 Thank you so much!"

 "One reads a lot about the quaintness of the Piedmonte region but experiencing the region with a home base in Calamandrana is even better.